Get Started

 For more details on QPU tokens and their usage in Luna, please refer to the QPU tokens documentation.

-#Example setting encryption environment variable maunually
+# Example for setting encryption environment variable manually

 solution = ls.solution.create(